 - Express: The cost is $1.34 per month.
-It has all the Basic plan features, including export passwords, offline access, and can backup and restore passwords
+It has all the Basic plan features, including export passwords, and offline access, and can backup and restore passwords

 - Advanced: The cost is $3.36 per month.
 This has the added feature of account inheritance to the features set, which means that the user can authorize access to their passwords in an emergency.

 - Pro: The costs are $10.07 per month.
-It has all the features of the previous plans, along with premium support, unlimited shared passwords and restore points, and an increased field size capacity and note length (48,000 characters).
+It has all the features of the previous plans, along with premium support, unlimited shared passwords and restores points, and an increased field size capacity and note length (48,000 characters).

 They can also add SMS or email address authentication to the account, to receive security updates on failed login attempts, etc.

 - Supported Platforms: iPhone, iPad, Android, and other smartphones

 - Browser Extensions: Google Chrome, Opera, Firefox, Safari, and Internet Explorer 7+

 Passpack happens to be one of the web-based solutions that save and organizes usernames and passwords.
 It can be accessed from any device such as a mobile, tablet, or desktop.
 Both customers and staff can be managed through this tool.